-If your employer provides fuel for any private travel, there is a taxable benefit, calculated by multiplying the fuel benefit multiplier of £20,200, by the same percentage.
+If your employer provides fuel for any private travel, there is a taxable benefit, calculated by applying the same percentage to the fuel benefit charge multiplier of £21,100.

 You can avoid the car fuel charge either by paying for all fuel yourself and claiming the cost of fuel for business journeys at HMRC's fuel only advisory rates, or by reimbursing your employer for fuel used privately using the same rates.